merie88-sys/neurosym-rx/README.md

 # NeuroSym-Rx: Cascaded Neurosymbolic Fusion for Context-Aware Medication Safety

-Official implementation of NeuroSym-Rx, a temporal neurosymbolic framework for personalized drug interaction detection.
+Official implementation of NeuroSym-Rx...

+## 📝 Citation

+If you use this work, please cite:

+> Meriem KERMANI.
+(2026).
+NeuroSym-Rx: Cascaded Neurosymbolic Fusion for
+> Context-Aware Medication Safety.
+Zenodo.
+DOI: 10.5281/zenodo.18598830

 ## 🚀 Quick Start